NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     // if relId is either RELCAT_RELID or ATTRCAT_RELID:
     //     return E_NOTPERMITTED;

-    // let attrCatEntry be used to store the attribute cache entry for attrName.
-    AttrCatEntry attrCatEntry;

-    // get the attribute catalog entry of target attribute using AttrCacheTable::getAttrCatEntry() method. int retVal = AttrCacheTable::getAttrCatEntry(relId, attrName, &attrCatEntry);
+    // get the attribute catalog entry of attribute `attrName`

-    if (retVal != SUCCESS) {
-        return retVal;
-    }

-    // let rootBlockNum be used to store the root block number of the B+ Tree, obtained from attrCatEntry. int rootBlockNum;

-    if (rootBlockNum != -1) {
+    // using AttrCacheTable::getAttrCatEntry()

+    // if getAttrCatEntry fails
+    //     return the error code from getAttrCatEntry

-        // (index already exists for the attribute.) return SUCCESS;
+    if (/* an index already exists for the attribute (check rootBlock field) */) {
-    }
+        // return the rootBlock of the existing index }

     /******Creating a new B+ Tree ******/